vymao/SNVCurate/README.md

 - `[CSV]`: Path to the original csv file containing matched tumor/normal pairs.
 - `[PATH_TO_NORMAL]`: The full path to the directory of the normal calls from HaplotypeCaller (if used).

 7. `RenameBAMsample.sh`: Bash script to rename `SM` tag in the read groups for each sample according to the sample name.
+Note: this takes quite a bit of memory and computational capacity so running on an interactive session with sufficient memory is recommended.
 ```
 usage: sh RenameBAMsample.sh [BAM_DIRECTORY] [OUTPUT_DIRECTORY]
 ```